Verteego/vds-doc/notebooks.rst

 **Install additional kernels**

-If you need kernels that are not pre-installed with your package of Verteego you can find more of them here:
+If you need programming languages that are not pre-installed with your package of Verteego you can find more of them here:

-`List of community supported kernels <https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages>`_
+`List of community supported language kernels <https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages>`_